rails-decal/sp18-proj1/README.md

 - Repoint the remote of your local repo to the new repo you just created.
   - In your terminal, run `git remote set-url origin git://new.url.here` using the url of your new repo (this can be found in the bottom right of your empty repo on github.com, in the box above **Clone in Desktop**).
 - Run `git add --all`.
-- Run `git commit -m "I am a Pokemon master."`.
+- Run `git commit -m "I am a Pokémon master."`.
 - Run `git push origin master`.

 Link your repo in the last question of ANSWERS.md, and submit!

 Congratulations.
-You are a Pokemon master.
+You are a Pokémon master.

 ## Hints

 #### General

-If you ever have to reset your database (for instance you destroyed all the Pokemon in the PokePortal or you messed up your migrations), run `rails db:reset` to drop, recreate, migrate, and reseed your database.
+If you ever have to reset your database (for instance you destroyed all the Pokémon in the PokePortal or you messed up your migrations), run `rails db:reset` to drop, recreate, migrate, and reseed your database.

-#### Part 1: Create the Pokemon model
+#### Part 1: Create the Pokémon model

-Reference [Lecture 5](https://docs.google.com/a/berkeley.edu/presentation/d/1HGOeKTpBMn0N6jQ2yzu78Q1jiz9ExEi97eNlIERgRXo/edit?usp=sharing) for a recap of how to make a Pokemon belong to a Trainer.
-To set up the seed Pokemon, use `rails db:seed`.
+Reference [Lecture 5](https://docs.google.com/a/berkeley.edu/presentation/d/1HGOeKTpBMn0N6jQ2yzu78Q1jiz9ExEi97eNlIERgRXo/edit?usp=sharing) for a recap of how to make a Pokémon belong to a Trainer.
+To set up the seed Pokémon, use `rails db:seed`.

-#### Part 2: Implement capturing Pokemon
+#### Part 2: Implement capturing Pokémon

 To redirect to a certain page, use `redirect_to PREFIX_PATH`.

 `rails routes` will be very helpful in debugging.
-Since we are updating a Pokemon, your route should be a PATCH.
+Since we are updating a Pokémon, your route should be a PATCH.
 If you need to jog your memory on routing, reference how routes were done in [Lecture 2](https://docs.google.com/a/berkeley.edu/presentation/d/1Xp7AaLfpWTurTnTndDDTodh8vD9LDDNwNUsiwbqlQ8g/edit?usp=sharing)

 Also, if you don't know what a URL pattern in a route is, look back at [Lecture 2](https://docs.google.com/a/berkeley.edu/presentation/d/1Xp7AaLfpWTurTnTndDDTodh8vD9LDDNwNUsiwbqlQ8g/edit?usp=sharing) or [Jon's demo](https://youtu.be/92Wqil7JCQg) again.

 To learn more about what `button_to` actually does, read up on its [documentation here](http://apidock.com/rails/ActionView/Helpers/UrlHelper/button_to) and [maybe this Stack Overflow](http://stackoverflow.com/questions/12475299/ruby-on-rails-button-to-link-to) post as well.

-#### Part 3: View other trainers' Pokemon
+#### Part 3: View other trainers' Pokémon

 Refer to the [Lecture 5](https://docs.google.com/a/berkeley.edu/presentation/d/1HGOeKTpBMn0N6jQ2yzu78Q1jiz9ExEi97eNlIERgRXo/edit?usp=sharing).
 Also recall what you did for Lab 2.

-#### Part 4: Implement the ability to damage other trainers' Pokemon
+#### Part 4: Implement the ability to damage other trainers' Pokémon

-#### Part 5: Create your own new Pokemon
+#### Part 5: Create your own new Pokémon

 If you want to designate a path that simple_form should go to after a submit, use this syntax:
 `simple_form_for @object, :url => prefix_path`

 For help with validations, you should read the [Rails documentation on validation](http://guides.rubyonrails.org/active_record_validations.html), specifically the sections for "presence" and "uniqueness".
 You can also Google and there should be many Stack Overflow posts to help you out.

-To flash the appropriate error, use the line `flash[:error] = @pokemon.errors.full_messages.to_sentence`.
+To flash the appropriate error, use the line `flash[:error] = @pokémon.errors.full_messages.to_sentence`.
 This works because in `views/layouts/application.html.erb`, it is rendering something at the very end.
 Take a look at that file and see what it is doing.
 If you don't already know what `application.html.erb` does, you should Google it and understand its function.

 #### Part 6: EXTRA CREDIT